 A Legacy of Ecological Education

-The Bio Station opened for students like you in 1899 (117 years ago!) distinguishing FLBS as one
+The Bio Station opened for students and researchers in 1899 (118 years ago!) distinguishing FLBS as one

 of the first biological stations in the United States to offer field courses.
 While courses and faculty have